Navratri: Festival that reminds society of Indian women's power

 Women making sounds to keep away the evil or dark forces, playing with sindhoor, and dancing with smoldering pots in their hands was too surreal a scene for a child.
 However, my daughter has no idea that Durga Puja is exclusive to Bengal; she has been going to the “Durga Puja” Pandal in the neighbourhood almost since she was born.

 In North India, the festival is more about devotion and less of a celebration.
-Men and women keep fast abstaining from eating grains for nine days.
-Abstaining from certain food is an individual's choice.
-Prime Minister Narendra Modi lives off the coconut and plain water for nine days.
+Men and women keep fast and abstain from eating grains for nine days.
+Abstaining from certain foods is an individual's choice.
+For example, Prime Minister Narendra Modi lives off the coconut and plain water for nine days!

 They pray to the Goddess for the well-being of the family.
-They also cultivate wheat grass in an earthen pot to symbolize the abundance that the divinity gave them.
+They also cultivate wheat grass in an earthen pot to symbolize the abundance showered by the Divine.

 Gujaratis celebrate the festival with Garba - an all-night dance festival involving both men and women.
-It may be mentioned that the UNESCO Garba to its Representative List of Intangible Cultural Heritage of Humanity in December 2023.
+It may be mentioned that Garba is on the UNESCO's Representative List of Intangible Cultural Heritage of Humanity.
+This recognition was given in December 2023.

 Sufi dancer rehearsing for Dandiya Nights